mhurley100/pands-project/README.md

 Multivariate plotting lines for all 4 dimensions enables visualisation of the relationship between the variables.
 Again, the Setosa easily identifiable as being different.
 Multivariate plotting is adding a new dimension and is a step above tables and univariate analysis.

 ### Applying Machine learning
 Machine learning techniques aid validation of the dataset and estimate accuracy.
+Machine learning is about learning some properties of a data set and then testing those properties against another data set.
+A common practice in machine learning is to evaluate an algorithm by splitting a data set into two- one of those sets the training set (properties are learned) and the other the testing set (to test the learned properties) [10] https://scikit-learn.org/stable/tutorial/basic/tutorial.html.

 KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice for assigning a class to new data point.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.

  Each instance describes the properties of an observed flower measurements and the output variable is specific iris species.

 Run Iris-4.py (program adapted from machinelearningmastery.com[2]).
 KNN can be used for predicting class membership.
 An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its nearest K neighbours.
 It can also be used for regression — output is the value for the object (predicts continuous values).
 This value is the average (or median) of the values of its k nearest neighbours.
 Accuracy is 90% which gives high confidence.
 This is a step change in data analytics, machine learning can predict outcomes.

+Pandas, pandas plotting, matplotlib, csv and several sklearn libraries are imported.

+Program outputs:
+1. Iris Dataset is defined as an array with the below code (converts list by calling the array() function) array = dataset.values
+2. X & Y arrays are sliced:
+X = array[:,0:4]
+Y = array[:,4]
+3. Use 20% of dataset for testing with the below code: validation_size = 0.20
+3. Each seed value will correspond to a sequence of generated values for a given random number generator: seed = 7
+4. Training data is in X_train and Y_train for model training and X_validation and Y_validation for later use with the below code:
+X_train, X_validation, Y_train, Y_validation = model_selection.train_test_split(X, Y, test_size=validation_size, random_state=seed)
+5. Make predictions on validation dataset.
+Adapted from [https://machinelearningmastery.com/machine-learning-in-python-step-by-step/[2]] knn = KNeighborsClassifier() knn.fit(X_train, Y_train)
+predictions = knn.predict(X_validation)
+print(accuracy_score(Y_validation, predictions))
+print(confusion_matrix(Y_validation, predictions))
+print(classification_report(Y_validation, predictions))
+6. Predict Iris class or species: knn = neighbors.KNeighborsClassifier(n_neighbors=1)
+knn.fit(X, y)
+7. Predict Iris Species (4cm x 4cm sepal and 4cm x 2cm petal?
+print(iris.target_names[knn.predict([[3, 5, 3, 3]])])

-### Dataset Review
+### Data Analysis:
+Àccuracy is 0.9 or 90%.
+The confusion matrix provides an indication of the three errors made.
+Finally, the classification report provides a breakdown of each class by precision, recall, f1-score and support showing excellent results (granted the validation dataset was small).
+KNN can predict an Iris class if data on the 4 variables is provided.

+## Insights and Comparative Analysis
 Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with high levels of accuracy.
 However, the Iris dataset can be analysed almost as effectively with only one variable - petal width.
 Using multiple variables makes simple analysis more difficult to explain and critique.
 Also, it has been established that a variety of classification methods yield good results on Iris however Iris is predictable and relatively easy to classify.

 Data analysis on a dataset is only as good as the raw data input.
 Versicolor and Virginica are so alike - should additional samples have been taken to further improve and enhance the result instead of applying complex machine learning models to try to predict classification?
 It may be that there are issues with the underlying data.
 Two of the three samples were picked on the same day - this is a qualitative variable which is not factored into any of the analytical tools.
+This project examines statistical, univariate, multivariate and machine learning capabilities.
+However the results are only as good as the quality of the data used.

 ### Conclusion
-The dataset is relatively small (150 samples) however it is complex and the next step is to graphically view the output to see if any further insights are gained.

 There are relatively few features in the Iris dataset and two of the classes are much more correlated than the third.
 Setosa is very easily separated by the petal width and petal length.
 Therefore, data modelling lends itself in this case to good results.
 We can predict Setosa with almost 100% accuracy given known data points.

 In Machine Learning, there is no specific model or an algorithm which can give 100% result to every single dataset.
 We need to understand the data before we apply any algorithm and build our model depending on the desired result.